JuliaSymbolics/SymbolicUtils.jl/index.md

 ```
 \out{rewrite2}

-If you want to match a variable number of subexpressions at once, you will need a **segment variable**. `~~ys` in the following example is a segment variable:
+If you want to match a variable number of subexpressions at once, you will need a **segment variable**. `~~xs` in the following example is a segment variable:

 ```julia:rewrite3
 @rule(+(~~xs) => ~~xs)(x + y + z)
 ```
 \out{rewrite3}

+`~~xs` is a vector of subexpressions matched.
+You can use it to construct something more useful:

 ```julia:rewrite4
 r2 = @rule ~x * +(~~ys) => sum(map(y-> ~x * y, ~~ys));